MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-false-positives-negatives.md

 2. In the navigation pane, choose **Incidents & alerts** and then select **Alert**.

-3. Select an alert for more details about the alert.
+3. Select an alert to view more details about it.
 (See [Review alerts in Microsoft Defender for Endpoint](review-alerts.md).)

 4. Depending on the alert status, take the steps described in the following table: